 The Tour de France Devil : Didi Senft

 Dieter “Didi” Senft is known as “El Diablo”, or the Devil of the Tour de France.
 If you’ve watched the Tour on television over the past 2 decades, you’ve likely seen this guy bouncing on the side of the road or running alongside the competitors.
-Although it was reported in 2014 that he was retiring, he was still spotted at the race in 2015 and 2016.
+Although it was reported in 2014 that he was retiring, he was still spotted at the race in the years since.
 So we weren’t surprised at all to see him again at this year’s Tour de France.
 We’ll refer to Wikipedia to provide you with a bit more background on this Cycling Superfan:

 Senft (born February 7, 1952 in Reichenwalde, Germany) attributes the inspiration for the costume to German cycling announcer Herbert Watterot who called the last lap of local criterium races, “the Red Devil’s Lap.”

 You can often find him traveling ahead of multi-day stage races in a custom-decorated camper vehicle, picking out the best spot for his antics.
 He loves posing for photos with fans, and typically paints his symbols (trident and large bicycle) on the pavement near where you’ll find him when the race passes.

 When he is not traveling with the peloton, you can probably find Didi working on his latest bike creation.
 He has built over 100 bicycles, including the largest in the world.
 He is even listed in the Guinness Book of World Records for building the largest mobile guitar.